 Experiments 1b and 1c employ eleven of these twelve videos.
 The twelfth video was replaced with a video in kind because, as described below, the results of Experiment 1a indicated a particularly strong visual bias for that video (see SI:XXX).

 Audio-visual stimuli.
 The audio and video recordings were combined into audiovisual stimuli following the same procedure used in Liu and Jaeger (2018).
 Care was taken to ensure that the audio and video recordings aligned.
 We fully crossed the six steps along the acoustic continuum with each of the 12 video items, resulting in 72 audiovisual stimuli for each of the three experiments.
-The original video and audio recordings as well as all audiovisual test stimuli for both experiments are available as part of the OSF repository.

 Procedure.
 Our web-based procedure closely followed Liu and Jaeger (2018).
 The experiment consisted of (1) instructions, followed by (2) a test phase and (3) a post-experiment survey.
-Exact replica of all experiments for demonstration purposes can be found at XYZ.
-The same page contains screen recordings of a participant taking the experiment.

 Instructions.
 The first page of instructions informed participants “This HIT is a psychology experiment about how people understand speech.
 Your task will be to listen to words, and to press a button on the keyboard to tell us what you heard.”
 Participants were informed that "It is extremely important that you use over-the-ear headphones of good sound quality for this experiment.
 If your headphones cost less than $30, then it is likely that they do not fulfill our criteria.”
 Participants were informed of the duration of the experiment, payment, eligibility, then completed a sound check, and gave consent.
 Following all previous experiments in our lab, these steps were all available prior to accepting the experiment, but in order to start the experiment, participants had to accept the experiment.